Alternatives to Credit Cards

 - Peer to peer lending

 Perhaps the most obvious alternative to a credit card is a debit card, which usually comes as standard with a current account.
 If you’re spending online, over the phone or in-store and don’t want to use cash, a debit card offers convenience and some consumer protection.
 However, it won’t allow you to spend money you don’t have, unless you have an arranged overdraft.

 When you’re unhappy with goods purchased or have bought something that wasn’t as described, you may be able to get a refund too via Chargeback, which can provide extra peace of mind.
-This is a process whereby your bank reverses the transaction, though there is a time limit on when this can be performed and isn’t necessarily a quick process.
+This is a process whereby your bank reverses the transaction, though there is a time limit on when this can be performed and it isn’t necessarily a quick process.